AriellaSansita/final_genai/README.md

 # Model Configuration

-The Gemini model was configured using different temperature settings depending on output type:

-- Temperature = 0.3 for safe and structured workout plans

-- Temperature = 0.7 for creative tactical and nutrition advice

-Prompt structure and phrasing were refined through testing to improve response accuracy and personalization.
+The Gemini model temperature was configured using a scaled range (1–100).
+A moderate temperature value was selected to maintain balanced and consistent outputs.
+This ensured responses remained structured and safe for workout generation while still allowing some flexibility for tactical and nutrition suggestions.
+Prompt phrasing was refined through testing to improve response quality, clarity, and personalization.

 # Sample Outputs and Validation